oneall/loudvoice-comment-system-wordpress/README.md

-# LoudVoice
+# LoudVoice 2.1.0 for WordPress 3.0+
-LoudVoice replaces the basic WordPress comments by a **powerful comment system** that includes logging in with 30+ social networks, spam filters and more.
+LoudVoice replaces the basic WordPress comments by a **powerful comment system** that includes logging in with 35+ social networks, spam filters and more.

 ## Plugin Installation